Electronic Money License in Europe

 E-Money License in Lithuania

-lithuania After the UK’s departure from the EU, Lithuania emerged as the EU jurisdiction granting the highest number of licenses to payment and electronic money institutions, thanks to the progressive approach of the Bank of Lithuania which is the national regulator.
-The authority offers a streamlined application process with the possibility to submit documents in the English language, which makes the procedures more accessible to international applicants.
+From the moment the UK left the EU, Lithuania has been the jurisdiction within the EU that gave the largest amount of licenses to payment and electronic money institutions, given that the Bank of Lithuania is quite progressive for a national regulator.
+The authority offers the possibility to submit documents in the framework of a simplified application procedure in the English language, which makes procedures more accessible to international applicants.

-The Bank of Lithuania has a regulatory sandbox for fintech companies, known as the LB Fintech Sandbox which is a testing environment where you can experiment with your innovative financial products under the guidance and supervision of the authority.
-In any case, you’ll be able to access more customers by utilizing such innovative features as remote customer identification through digital signatures, electronic copies of documents, and video communication.
-If this doesn’t convince you, maybe the fact that Lithuania ranks 9th in the 2023 International Tax Competitiveness Index will.
-It’s an indication that you’ll find it easy to comply with the national tax regulations, retain more profits, and focus on growth.
+Following this direction, the Bank of Lithuania has opened a regulatory sandbox to fintech companies, given the name LB Fintech Sandbox, where they will be able to play freely with their innovative financial products under the wing and control of this authority.
+In any case, you will be able to reach more customers thanks to innovative features such as remote identification of customers by digital signature, electronic documents, and video communication.
+If that is not enough to convince, it may be sufficient to note that Lithuania is in 9th place in the International Tax Competitiveness Index of 2023.
+This acts as a pointer to the fact that compliance with national tax regulations will be easy, retain more profits, and focus on growth.

-• Initial capital – 350,000 EUR (there are no capital requirements if you intend to operate only in the Lithuanian market)
+• Initial capital – 350,000 EUR (no capital requirements exist if you are going to provide services in the Lithuanian market only)

 • Application fee – 1,463 EUR